 According to the presidential representative in the Rada, Ukraine already has an electronic account of military personnel and conscripts, which will contain all identification data.

-“These norms should make it easier to receive a summons and not allow people to abuse the fact that he allegedly does not receive a summons and does not violate the law,” he emphasized.
+“These rules should make it easier to receive a summons and not allow people to abuse the fact that he allegedly does not receive a summons and does not violate the law,” he emphasized.

 Venislavsky added that the Rada stipulates that subpoenas can be served not only by representatives of the TCC, but also through local governments and local executive authorities in order to clarify the powers of these structures in matters of mobilization.